Help Your Parents Retire Without Compromising Your Finances

 Your parents don’t have to sell or downsize.
 There are several government housing programs for those of retirement age, including reverse mortgages that allow homeowners to access a portion of their home equity.
 However, reverse mortgages get tricky if an unexpected illness takes you out of your home for more than a year.
 In this case, your parent(s) would be faced with paying back the loan in full.
 Fortunately, there are more solutions for accessing home equity that don’t require a reverse mortgage.

-Many retirees find a home equity loan or home equity line of credit is a way to retire when they want (or have to), but delay Social Security benefits until 70 when they can maximize their benefits.
+Many retirees find that a home equity loan or home equity line of credit is a way to retire when they want (or have to), but delay Social Security benefits until 70 when they can maximize their benefits.
 But you need a plan to pay that money back.
 If your parent unexpectedly has to move to a more accessible home, for example, that money is owed back.

 Unlike a loan, a home equity investment allows your parents to access a portion of their home equity in cash now in exchange for a share of the future value of their home.
 And since it’s an investment and not a loan, there are no monthly payments or interest.
 Many Hometap homeowners find a Hometap Investment is a way to live comfortably in retirement, whether that’s paying off debt or making necessary home renovations to age in place.
 Plus, you can do a lot of the legwork on behalf of your parent if your parent is unable or wants you to manage the process.
 There are two steps in which the homeowner must play a role:

 - They will sign a consent form that allows Hometap to run a soft credit pull

 - They must be present on the day of the closing to sign closing documents.